section-engineering-education/engineering-education/content/articles/in-memory-caching-in-c#/index.md

 ![Application type](/engineering-education/building-a-checkout-form-with-stripe-elements/blazor.png)

 On the next screen we are required to enter the name of our application, enter the name and click `Next`.
-For this project we will name our application as `CachingApp` as shown in the figure below.
+For this project we will name our application `CachingApp` as shown in the figure below.

 ![Name of Application](/engineering-education/building-a-checkout-form-with-stripe-elements/name.png)

-On the next screen, we are required to select the target framework for our application, select `.Net Core 5.0(Current)` and click `Create` as shown in the figure belo
+On the next screen, we are required to select the target framework for our application, select `.Net Core 5.0(Current)` and click `Create` as shown in the figure below.

 ![Target framework](/engineering-education/building-a-checkout-form-with-stripe-elements/framework.png)